ZenWave360/karate-ide/README.md

 #### Using mvn dependency:build-classpath

-If you are lucky you may be able to configure "karateIDE.karateCli.classpath" with the output from this mvn command
+If you don't want to redownload dependencies every time you clean your project, you are can replace `target/dependency/*` with the output from this mvn command.
+Remember to replace or scape folder separation slashes.

 ```
 mvn dependency:build-classpath